Canaan (son of Ham): Curse of Canaan

 Some modern scholars view the curse of Canaan in Genesis 9:20–27 as an early Hebrew rationalization for Israel's conquest of Canaan.
 When Noah cursed Canaan in Genesis 9:25, he used the expression "Cursed be Canaan; A servant of servants He shall be to his brethren."^{NKJV} The expression "servant of servants", otherwise translated "slave of slaves",^{NIV} emphasizes the extreme degree of servitude that Canaan will experience in relation to his "brothers".
 In the subsequent passage, "of Shem... may Canaan be his servant,"^{[9:26]} the narrator is foreshadowing Israel's conquest of the promised land.
 Biblical scholar Philip R. Davies explains that the author of this narrative used Noah to curse Canaan, in order to provide justification for the later Israelites driving out and enslaving the Canaanites.

-Extrabiblical tradition believes that Canaan was cursed with a second curse after "squatting" in Shem's inherited territory.
+Deuterocanonical tradition believes that Canaan was cursed with a second curse after "squatting" in Shem's inherited territory.
 According to the Book of Jubilees:

 And Canaan saw the land of Lebanon to the river of Egypt, that it was very good, and he went not into the land of his inheritance to the west (that is to) the sea, and he dwelt in the land of Lebanon, eastward and westward from the border of Jordan and from the border of the sea.
 And Ham, his father, and Cush and Mizraim his brothers said unto him: 'Thou hast settled in a land which is not thine, and which did not fall to us by lot: do not do so; for if thou dost do so, thou and thy sons will fall in the land and (be) accursed through sedition; for by sedition ye have settled, and by sedition will thy children fall, and thou shalt be rooted out for ever.
 Dwell not in the dwelling of Shem; for to Shem and to his sons did it come by their lot.
 Cursed art thou, and cursed shalt thou be beyond all the sons of Noah, by the curse by which we bound ourselves by an oath in the presence of the holy judge, and in the presence of Noah our father.'
 But he did not hearken unto them, and dwelt in the land of Lebanon from Hamath to the entering of Egypt, he and his sons until this day.
 And for this reason that land is named Canaan.